 There are several options to choose from when picking out an RV or motorhome.
 Motorized RVs come in three main selections: class A, class B, and class C. It is important to decide which class of RV will best suit your needs before making a purchase.

-Class A motorhomes are typically the most expensive RVs and are usually not in the class of a small rv.
+Class A motorhomes are typically the most expensive RVs.
 They have a long, bus-like frame and come with about every home feature imaginable.
 They are built right onto a truck chassis and are usually between thirty and fifty feet long.
-A lot of today's Class A RVs have slide-outs, which make the units a lot wider with just pressing a button.
+A lot of today’s Class A RVs have slide-outs, which make the units a lot wider with just pressing a button.
 You can get options such as washers and dryers, hot tubs, and flat screen TVs.
 They can make any camping trip a luxurious one.
 Many owners of Class A RVs choose to tow a car behind the motorhome so that when they get to their destination, they can hook up their RVs, and take off to enjoy the sights their destination has to offer in the privacy of their own (towed) cars.

 Class B RVs are much like a camper van.
 They are less expensive then the class A models, but also have less features.
 While the class A models feature four of the following features, class B models only have two: kitchen and toilet facilities, city water hook up, sleeping, freshwater storage, 100-volt hookup, and top extension.
 A Class B RV would be perfect for an overnight camping trip.
 The really great thing about the Class B RV is that it can be used to toot around your destination.
 The Class B is not as wide as the other classes of RVs, so it is easy to park and drive through cities.
 Some of the Class Bs have dropped floors, and others have raised roofs, which make standing and walking a comfort.